Life Regiment Hussars: 32nd Intelligence Battalion

 The 32nd Intelligence Battalion is Sweden's only unit of its kind.
 It is characterized by its ability to gather information with a wide range of sensors and analysis of the information gathered.
 The unit has the ability to move on foot, with off-road vehicles, helicopters or parachutes and can operate on large areas and distances and in the depth of enemy controlled territory.

 Swedish Armed Forces Survival School

 The Swedish Armed Forces Survival School (Försvarsmaktens överlevnadsskola, Fös) is a multi-service school with responsibility for developing and training the Swedish Armed Forces personnel in personnel recovery (PR).

 Former units

 Army Intelligence School

 The Swedish Army Intelligence School (Arméns underrättelseskola, UndS) was a school unit in the army that operated from 1964 to 1998.
 In connection with the relocation of the Life Regiment Hussars to Karlsborg Garrison, the Swedish Army Intelligence School became part of the regiment on 1 July 1983.
-On 1 July 1994, the school was separated from the regiment, forming an independent unit.
+On 1 July 1994, the school was separated from the regiment, and merged with Intelligence Schools of the Swedish Navy and Air Force, forming a new Intelligence and Security Center in Uppsala.